 Kind of interesting.
 More for us in the industry than the consumer but hey, maybe you'll like it.
 Reminds me of the ongoing battle between full-service and discount brokers.
-Even though Redfin and ZipRealty deliver a great online experience, when it comes to the actual transaction, most San Francisco home buyer and sellers realize that they benefit from a real estate agent with full-time experience who will answer their calls, emails and meet with them in person and who has day to day, in the trenches exposure to the local San Francisco real estate market, contracts, other agents, etc. (I just had 2 interesting experiences around this and will post about it soon.)
+Even though Redfin and ZipRealty deliver a great online experience, when it comes to the actual transaction, most San Francisco home buyers and sellers realize that they benefit from a real estate agent with full-time experience who will answer their calls, emails and meet with them in person and who has day to day, in the trenches exposure to the local San Francisco real estate market, contracts, other agents, etc. (I just had 2 interesting experiences around this and will post about it soon.)

-It's not that Google isn't great as a search engine but it's just a bit tough to supply accurate, real time MLS data for local markets.
+It's not that Google isn't great as a search engine but it's just a bit tough to supply accurate, real-time MLS data for local markets.
 Even San Francisco's own Trulia, as good as it is, supplies some data that just isn't up-to-date or correct (particularly the foreclosure stuff).

 From our friends at Inman News: